It’s Budget Prep Time for Boards

 (What is a budget ratification meeting?: A meeting of the owners of the association to review the proposed budget that has been adopted by the Board.
 Read more on our blog here.)

-Remember: At the regular Board meeting two months before the new fiscal year begins, allow additional time for the Board to comment on the proposed budget.
+Reminder: At the regular Board meeting two months before the new fiscal year begins, allow additional time for the Board to comment on the proposed budget.
 As always, we’re here to help.
-If you have any questions start with your Community Manager.
+If you have any questions, start with your Community Manager.